phenixphp/phenix-docs/src/guide/query_builder.md

 ### Where dates

-You can consult records by dates, and date and time, the available methods are: `whereDateEqual`, `whereDateEqual`, `whereDateGreatherThan`, `whereDateGreatherThanOrEqual`, `whereDateLessThan`, `whereDateLessThanOrEqual`.
+You can consult records by dates, and date and time, the available methods are: `whereDateEqual`, `whereDateEqual`, `whereDateGreaterThan`, `whereDateGreaterThanOrEqual`, `whereDateLessThan`, `whereDateLessThanOrEqual`.

 ```php
 $users = DB::table('users')